Terrell Sinkfield: Hamilton Tiger-Cats (first stint)

-Minnesota Vikings
+Minnesota Vikings (first stint)

 On January 23, 2016, Sinkfield signed a futures contract with the Minnesota Vikings.
 On August 30, 2016, Sinkfield was cut by the Vikings.

 BC Lions

 On September 19, 2016, Terrell signed with the BC Lions.
 Sinkfield appeared in seven games for the Lions in 2016, catching 16 passes for 297 yards with three touchdowns.

-Minnesota Vikings (II)
+Minnesota Vikings (second stint)

 On March 30, 2017, Sinkfield re-signed with the Vikings.
 He was waived on September 2, 2017.

 New York Jets

 On September 4, 2017, Sinkfield was signed to the New York Jets' practice squad.
 He signed a reserve/future contract with the Jets on January 1, 2018.
 On August 31, 2018, Sinkfield was waived by the Jets.

 Oakland Raiders

 On September 3, 2018, Sinkfield was signed to the Oakland Raiders' practice squad.
 He was released on September 11, 2018.

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

 Sinkfield returned to the CFL on October 10, 2018, signing with the Hamilton Tiger-Cats.
 Sinkfield played in the final 2 regular season games, playing on offense in the first, where he caught 6 passes for 55 yards, and on special teams in the second, where he returned 6 kickoffs for 141 yards and 6 punts for 65 yards.
 Sinkfield was inactive for both playoff games that Hamilton played in; when head coach June Jones was asked about Sinkfield's benching in favor of newcomer Bralon Addison, Jones jokingly replied about Addison, "He's better."